Skip to contents

 visstat(hair_eye_color_df, "Hair", "Eye")

-In the following example, we select only participants with black or brown hair and brown or blue eyes resulting in a 2 by 2 contingency table.
+For 2-by-2 contingency tables, visstat() applies Yate’s continuity correction (Yates 1934) when computing the χ2\chi^2 test statistic.
+In the following example, we restrict the data to participants with either black or brown hair and either brown or blue eyes, resulting in a 2-by-2 contingency table.

 hair_black_brown_eyes_brown_blue <- HairEyeColor[1:2, 1:2, ]